Billing data export

 Once you provided the necessary information for querying the DoiT billing export table, we'll create a VIEW in Google BigQuery for the target Cloud Billing account and share it with you (if you have multiple billing accounts, we'll create multiple VIEWs, one per billing account).

-Your billing export table contains Cloud Billing data incurred from the date you joined the DoiT International consolidated billing.
+Your billing export table contains Cloud Billing data from the date you joined the DoiT International consolidated billing.

-BigQuery load jobs are ACID-compliant, which means, if you query the BigQuery Cloud Billing export table while data is loading, you will not encounter partially loaded data.
+BigQuery load jobs are ACID-compliant, which means if you query the BigQuery Cloud Billing export table while data is loading, you will not encounter partially loaded data.

 Project, dataset, and table name